5eanH/Portfolio-Final-Yr-Project/README.md

 ---

-## Author

-**Sean Hogan** – Software Developer | Unity Programmer

-This project was created as part of a final year project focusing on physics-based systems in Unity.
+This project was created as part of a final year project focusing on algorithmic systems in Unity.